 In July 2007 the Government was minded to accept Wiltshire County Council’s bid to form a new unitary authority, merging the County and four District Councils into one.
 The new unitary authority is Wiltshire Council which has 98 seats and took over all the former district services and activities in 2009.

-The Mayor of Melksham Town Council for the ensuing year 2018/19 is Councillor Adrienne Westbrook. the Deputy Town Mayor is Councillor Jon Hubbard.
+The Mayor of Melksham Town Council for the ensuing year 2020/21 is Councillor Pat Aves.
+The Deputy Town Mayor is Councillor Geoff Mitcham.

 Previous Mayors and Chairs of the Council are listed on the board in the Council Chamber in Melksham Town Hall.